 Challenging Behaviour and Rewards

 The use of rewards should be about teaching skills and your child progressing.
 The reward should be to support your child in acknowledging their achievements.
 This in itself can be a skill that needs to be taught.
-My son could’t care less about collecting stickers or tokens when we started.
-However when he started to realise this might get him chocolate or IPad time he was interested.
-Now he is older I can see he is proud and happy when he is praised and rewarded, its fantastic to see his giant smile when he gets another sticker for his chart.
+My son couldn’t care less about collecting stickers or tokens when we started.
+However when he started to realise this might get him chocolate or iPad time he was interested.
+Now he is older I can see he is proud and happy when he is praised and rewarded, its fantastic to see his giant smile when he gets another sticker for his chart

 Here are some reward charts you can buy from Amazon: